jupyter/dashboards_bundlers/README.md

 ## Use It

-Currently, there is only one bundler available in this package.
-It converts your notebook to a web application and deploys it to your Jupyter Notebook server for local use.
+Currently, there are two bundlers available in this package.
+The first converts your notebook to a dashboard web application and deploys it to your Jupyter Notebook server for local use.
 To use it:

 1. Write a notebook.
 2. Define a dashboard layout using the `jupyter_dashboards` extension.
-3. Click *File &rarr; Deploy as &rarr; Local dashboard*.
+3. Click *File &rarr; Deploy as &rarr; Local Dashboard*.
 4. Enjoy your dashboard after the redirect.

+The second converts your notebook to a dashboard web application and zips it up with a Dockerfile and Cloud Foundry manifest.
+To use it:

+1. Write a notebook.
+2. Define a dashboard layout using the `jupyter_dashboards` extension.
+3. Click *File &rarr; Download as &rarr; PHP Dashboard bundle (.zip)*.
+4. Unzip the download.
+5. Refer to the `README.md` in the unzipped folder for deployment requirements.